anurajr1/Alexa-CSD_SAP_HANA_Integration/readme.md

 ## Alexa - CSD - SAP_HANA Integration

+Note:  This project only contents the Alexa part.
+Service part of the application you need to create in SCP(xsjs Service) and pass to request_handler.js

 ## Alexa Setup

 If the setup is already done for the particular Wi-Fi Network,The Alexa device will automatically connect by its own.